prestech/messenger/README.md

 ### Snapshot 3.1 Sending contact request
 ### Snapshot 3.2 Accepting contact request

 The server side application "chatServer.php" is implemented using a third party socket API know as Ratchet.
-For users to send and recieve messages, the server side application must be running.
+For users to send and recieve messages, the server side application must be up and running.